 The meadow above the allotments was where you could find demonstrations of Iron Age crafts and the Ancient Artefacts Exhibition with replicas of three Iron Age torques, found locally.
 By the allotments themselves, at their mid-August best, you could enjoy tea and yummy home-made cakes.

-From the orchard, the site rises 300 feet through ancient broad-leaved woodland, home to some very special mysteries.
+The site rises 100m through ancient broad-leaved woodland, home to some very special mysteries.
 Here, also, you may have come across wandering balladeers.
 Then, into the sunlight again and onto the grassy castle mound where centuries ago stood the castle and before that an Iron Age hill fort.
 Here was found the Camelot Café, a wonderful airy bar, where you could relax, listen to live music and enjoy the views.
 Camelot?
 According to legend, at this very spot Arthur married his Guinevere.

 OPENING CEREMONY (with John Kenny & Carnyx)